BlyznytsiaOrg/bibernate/README.md

 ## Design Philosophy

-Bibernate embodies educational principles in its design, empowering users to master reflection and architectural design.
+*The Bibernate* embodies educational principles in its design, empowering users to master reflection and architectural design.
-As a ORM framework, Bibernate serves as a cornerstone for understanding and implementing persistence in web applications.
+As a ORM framework, *the Bibernate* serves as a cornerstone for understanding and implementing persistence in web applications.
 Its robust features facilitate seamless mapping of Java objects to database tables, simplifying data access and fostering efficient development practices for teams.